 Failure to Extrapolate All Possible Implications

 Just as you don't want to over-generalize from your case study findings, you also have to be thorough in the consideration of all possible outcomes or recommendations derived from your findings.
-If you do not, your reader may question the validity of your entire analysis, particularly if you failed to document an obvious outcome from your case study research.
+If you do not, your reader may question the validity of your analysis, particularly if you failed to document an obvious outcome from your case study research.
 For example, in the case of studying the accident at the railroad crossing to evaluate where and what types of warning signals should be located, you failed to take into consideration speed limit signage as well as warning signals.
-When designing your case study, be sure you have thoroughly addressed all aspects of the problem and do not leave gaps in your analysis.
+When designing your case study, be sure you have thoroughly addressed all aspects of the problem and do not leave gaps in your analysis that leave the reader questioning the results.

 Case Studies.
 Writing@CSU.
 Colorado State University; Gerring, John.
 Case Study Research: Principles and Practices.
 New York: Cambridge University Press, 2007; Merriam, Sharan B. Qualitative Research and Case Study Applications in Education.
 Rev. ed.
-San Francisco, CA: Jossey-Bass, 1998; Mills, Albert J., Gabrielle Durepos, and Eiden Wiebe, editors.
+San Francisco, CA: Jossey-Bass, 1998; Miller, Lisa L. “The Use of Case Studies in Law and Social Science Research.”
+Annual Review of Law and Social Science 14 (2018): TBD; Mills, Albert J., Gabrielle Durepos, and Eiden Wiebe, editors.
 Encyclopedia of Case Study Research.
 Thousand Oaks, CA: SAGE Publications, 2010; Putney, LeAnn Grogan.
 "Case Study."
 In Encyclopedia of Research Design, Neil J. Salkind, editor.
 (Thousand Oaks, CA: SAGE Publications, 2010), pp. 116-120; Simons, Helen.
 Case Study Research in Practice.
 London: SAGE Publications, 2009; Kratochwill, Thomas R. and Joel R. Levin, editors.
 Single-Case Research Design and Analysis: New Development for Psychology and Education.
 Hilldsale, NJ: Lawrence Erlbaum Associates, 1992; Swanborn, Peter G. Case Study Research: What, Why and How?
 London : SAGE, 2010; Yin, Robert K. Case Study Research: Design and Methods.
 6th edition.
 Los Angeles, CA, SAGE Publications, 2014; Walo, Maree, Adrian Bull, and Helen Breen.
 “Achieving Economic Benefits at Local Events: A Case Study of a Local Sports Event.”
 Festival Management and Event Tourism 4 (1996): 95-106.

 At Least Five Misconceptions about Case Study Research